Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 6965 North Glenwood Street Garden City, ID 83714, 208-215-7956

 If you’re a student or faculty at Boise State, you can access board-certified professionals in medicine and counseling at the University’s Health Services Department.
 Parking is free, and the center is open Monday through Friday during the day.
 Sexual health services include STD screening and treatment, vaccines for HPV, oral contraceptives, and pregnancy testing.
 The center accepts most insurance plans, and visits are set up on a first-come, first-served basis or you can make an appointment by calling.

 208-426-1459.
 1910 University Drive Boise, ID 83725, 208-426-1459

 Boise residents can schedule an appointment for free to low-cost STD testing at the Central District Health Clinic.
 Diseases checked for include chlamydia, syphilis, hepatitis B and C, herpes, and HIV.
 The trained staff includes a team of nurses, nurse practitioners, and physician assistants who provide a range of healthcare services besides STD testing, such as wellness exams, contraceptive counseling, and pregnancy tests.

 Providing various sexual health services, Planned Parenthood accepts appointments Monday through Friday and every other Saturday.
-They will also accommodate walk-ins if at all possible.
-The center accepts most insurance plans but will see anyone regardless of their ability to pay.
+The clinic will also accommodate walk-ins if possible.
+The center accepts most insurance plans but will see you regardless of your ability to pay.
 In addition to STD vaccines, Planned Parenthood screens for several sexually transmitted diseases and offers a Peace of Mind package that includes chlamydia, gonorrhea, HIV, and syphilis.
 Counseling regarding safe sexual practices and condom use is also available, and the center has staff fluent in English, Spanish, and French.